CSC207-2022F-UofT/course-project-studyhero/README.md

 - The Boss Fight Menu relies on the Stats and Inventory Menu in order to function, since the Boss and Player has different stats that needed to be accounted for in the combat.
 Similar to the Shop Menu, since the implementations for the two features are almost complete, once the final commits and merges are made, then the feature can be fully completed.

-- The Timer is also currently having issues between the interactor and the controller and thus the Start Timer button does not work.
-However, all other implementations of the feature have been tested and seem to function correctly, so once the bug has been fixed the Timer will be fully completed.
+~~- The Timer is also currently having issues between the interactor and the controller and thus the Start Timer button does not work.
+However, all other implementations of the feature have been tested and seem to function correctly, so once the bug has been fixed the Timer will be fully completed.~~
+The code for the timer has been refactored and updated so that there are no dependence violations and the timer is now working.

 However, since most of the implementations for the dependencies are now completed for the most part, these features can definitely be implemented by the final deadline for the project.